SankalpRaut/-analysis-on-indian-census-data-for-2011/README.md

 # analysis-on-indian-census-data-for-2011
-I have done this project on MS SQL Server.
+I have done this data analysis MS SQL Server.
+Where I use various Sql commands to get the results.
+Please refer pdf file attached.